 Picture the scene – the all-important software that keeps your business running needs an upgrade.
 What should you do?
 Rather than hitting the download button on the latest mass-market package, many businesses are opting for bespoke software solutions.
 Ciara Wood from MSM Software explores why going bespoke could be an option – even for SME’s…

-When you hear the word bespoke, it’s only natural to associate it with expense.
-A bespoke suit would always cost more than ready to wear.
-And although there’s no denying bespoke software has a higher upfront cost, it can certainly be most cost effective in the longer term.
+When you hear the word bespoke, it’s only natural to associate it with the expense.
+A bespoke suit would always cost more than ready-to-wear.
+And although there’s no denying bespoke software has a higher upfront cost, it can certainly be most cost-effective in the longer term.

 As the costs are spread over the mass market, any off the shelf software you may be looking for is naturally cheaper.
 Yet, once you’ve signed up, what are the extra expenses?

 How much does the license fee or subscription run to over the lifetime of you needing the software?
 Can you guarantee that price won’t increase and can you easily upgrade the number of users your license covers when your business grows?

 When it comes to installing the software, will it work for everyone?
 The requirements of different teams vary considerably, so an off the shelf solution could always be missing a critical feature.
 And that’s assuming the software integrates in the first place.
 Every business has an almost unique mixture of software, hardware, tools and processes to make their business a success.
 Yet ensuring off the shelf software plays nicely with your systems can often require IT resource to develop and enhance your systems – even if you’ve read the spec online before purchasing.